ans-group/docs.ukfast.co.uk/source/myukfast/billing.md

 For all written enquiries, please address Accounts Department, UKFast, UKFast Campus, Birley Fields, Manchester, England, M15 5QJ

 ## Contract Queries
-For any queries specifically relating to your UKFast contract, please contact your Account Manager.
-A guide explaining how to contact your Account Manager is found [here](myukfast/account-manager).
+For any queries specifically relating to your UKFast contract, please [contact your Account Manager](myukfast/account-manager).